 What is an international network of youth NGOs?

 An international network of non-governmental youth organisations is composed of organisations from different countries that have decided to work collaboratively on a long-term basis.
-The minimum required is 7 organisations based in 7 different countries (members of the CoE*).
+The minimum required is 7 organisations based in 7 different countries (members of the Council of Europe*).

 In the EYF context, we mention the applicant country plus 6 other NGOs as we consider that such a network needs to define (if only for the purpose of working with the EYF) one organisation that serves as the "headquarters" and/or international co-operation structure.
 The network must have its own statutes.

-To receive support from the EYF, the "central" organisation should apply for a work plan or international activity in the name of the other organisations in the network.
+To receive support from the EYF, the "central" organisation should apply for an annual work plan or international activity in the name of the other organisations in the network.
 This organisation can also apply for a structural grant (see eligibility criteria) on behalf of the network.

 Question: My organisation has carried out projects with other organisations all over Europe.
 Does this make us an international network?